OfficeDev/TrainingContent/Teams/01 Bots, Messaging Extensions and Cards/Lab.md

     using System.Threading.Tasks;
     ```

 1. Press **F5** to compile, create the package and start the debugger.
 Since the manifest file has changed, the app must be re-uploaded to Microsoft Teams.
-(It is not necessary to remove the app from the team first.)

 1. In a private chat with the bot, the message compose area now includes the attachment icon.
 Selecting the icon presents a context menu with the supported choices for the source of the file.